 Finding a good cosmetic dentist near you

-If the work you want done is covered by the NHS, you’ll need visit your regular NHS dentist.
+If the work you want to be done is covered by the NHS, you'll need to visit your regular NHS dentist.

 For private treatment, on the other hand, you can choose whichever dentist you like (provided they are qualified to carry out the procedure you want).
 Since there are thousands of UK dentists offering many of the services we described above, it can be hard to know which is the right one for you.